AVAILABLE YEAR ROUND

-This inspiring and entertaining performance is for all those who love the natural world.
+This inspiring performance is for all those who love the natural world.
 The show opens with Diane’s upbeat original tale “Freddie and the Loon from Maine”, a humorous rhyming story of a New York cabbie who travels ‘up North’ in search of a special bird called a loon!
 Humor abounds as this greenhorn reconnects with the wild and with some even wilder Mainers!
 This story is complemented by a beautiful original story: “The Salmon of Wisdom” ~ Diane’s true tale of a revelatory journey along California’s Pacific Coast ~ a moving story of the deep beauty and mystery of nature.

 “No one worked more magic than you, Diane.
 You were one shining light!
 From the time you stepped onto the Gathering stage, you held the audience spellbound.”
 Peg O’ Sullivan, Festival Director, Connecticut Storytelling Center

 The Winter Solstice in Story and Song

 Celebrate the Winter Solstice with classic evergreen lore, haunting legends of light and entertaining tales surrounded by traditional and original music and song.
 Featured stories include the beautiful Legend of the Mistletoe from Scandinavia, humorous English Wassail traditions, and the poignant Greek legend The Halcyon Days of Peace.
 Master storyteller Diane Edgecomb accompanied by multi-instrumentalist Tom Megan and Celtic harper Margot Chamberlain offers a fascinating look at the stories behind our holiday traditions.
 Songs evocative of the season and lovely instrumental melodies round out the event.
 The Winter Solstice in Story and Song is also available as a one-hour performance event.

 Praise for The Winter Solstice in Story and Song: